skrasovsky/goeuro/README.md

     @Override
     protected void validateContext() {
         // Add validation of api command context here.
-For example you need some requered parameters.
+For example you need some required parameters.
     }
 }
 ```